BryanC21/Python-MySQL-HealthCare-Management-System/README.md

 # Python-MySQL-App

 The application is a health management system that would be used by a health care provider.
 The application is using Python for the interface, and MySQL for the database.
 The database includes patients, doctors, appointments, health records, medications, messaging and more.
-The interface allows you to update and view database contents.
+The interface allows you to view, update, delete, insert database contents.
+The app can detect if any DB tables are missing and uses a change log to recover missing data.

-Project Documentation
-• Sqlconfig.conf should be updated with mysql details
-• Database building will only trigger if any tables are missing
-• Run user_interface.py to run demo
-• You will only be allowed to make one account because the default inserts need your hard coded user id
-• Search accepts one attribute to search for in table
-• Insert can accept as many attributes as the table has
-• Update accepts one attribute to update.
-Must give current value of the attribute you want to change before giving new value
-• Delete accepts one attribute.
-Must give current value of the attribute you are searching with before deleting row

 Sample run:
 Setting up the database......